RabbitBio/RabbitTClust/version_history/v.2.2.0.md

-# `RabbitTClust v.2.1.0`
+# `RabbitTClust v.2.2.0`
 RabbitTClust is a fast and memory-efficient genome clustering tool based on sketch-based distance estimations.
 It enables processing of large-scale datasets by combining dimensionality reduction techniques with streaming and parallelization on modern multi-core platforms.
 RabbitTClust supports classical single-linkage hierarchical (clust-mst) and greedy incremental clustering (clust-greedy) algorithms for different scenarios.

 ## Installation
-RabbitTClust version 2.1.0 can only support 64-bit Linux Systems.
+`RabbitTClust v.2.2.0` can only support 64-bit Linux Systems.

 The detailed update information for this version, as well as the version history, can be found in the [`version_history`](./history.md) document.